Universite-Gustave-Eiffel/waveguicsx/README.md

 ### A few references by the author about the SAFE modeling of waveguide

-F. Treyssède, L. Laguerre, Numerical and analytical calculation of modal excitability for elastic wave generation in lossy waveguides, J. Acoust.
-Soc.
-Am.
-133 (2013), 3827–3837
+F. Treyssède, L. Laguerre, Numerical and analytical calculation of modal excitability for elastic wave generation in lossy waveguides, Journal of the Acoustical Society of America 133 (2013), 3827–3837

 K. L. Nguyen, F. Treyssède, C. Hazard, Numerical modeling of three-dimensional open elastic waveguides combining semi-analytical finite element and perfectly matched layer methods, Journal of Sound and Vibration 344 (2015), 158-178

 F. Treyssède, Spectral element computation of high-frequency leaky modes in three-dimensional solid waveguides, Journal of Computational Physics 314 (2016), 341-354

 M. Gallezot, F. Treyssède, L. Laguerre, A modal approach based on perfectly matched layers for the forced response of elastic open waveguides, Journal of Computational Physics 356 (2018), 391-409